The Basics on Drug Testing for Medical Marijuana

 What’s being tested for is one of the non-psychoactive cannabinoid metabolites called THC-COOH.
 This metabolite is produced by the liver, and is indicative of substantial metabolic degradation having already taken place.
 There is no correlation between a positive test and a current state of marijuana intoxication.

-See also The Wonder Drug Called Marijuana
+See also The Facts About Marijuana Addiction

 Unfortunately, this means urine tests are incapable of distinguishing between weekend use, regular use, or on-the-job impairment.
 So if you are on medicinal marijuana, working, and you undergo a urine drug test at work the result may be positive for “marijuana”.
 However, what’s being tested is the inactive metabolite which is not indicative of current real time use.